Skip to content

 It's that simple.

-After there are no problems, select "TransAPI" in the translation channel, and you can happily use free API and free service resources to translate your videos.
-The free quota is generally enough for monthly use.
+Once confirmed, select "TransAPI" as the translation channel, and you can happily use the free API and service resources to translate your videos.
+The free quota is generally sufficient for monthly use.